rahmadiyann/talenta_flask/README.md

 3. Builds form data with encoded coordinates and status
 4. Posts to Talenta API with all required headers
 5. Returns success/failure response

+### Duplicate Prevention

+1. Before posting attendance, queries Talenta API for today's status
+2. Checks if `final_check_in` or `final_check_out` already exists
+3. If duplicate detected, skips posting and sends Telegram notification
+4. Prevents double attendance records from manual + automated clock in/out

+### Web API Control

+1. Flask server runs in a daemon thread alongside the scheduler
+2. Exposes REST endpoints on port 5000 for remote control
+3. Scheduler checks automation state before executing each job
+4. State is stored in-memory (resets to enabled on restart)
+5. No authentication required (designed for local/trusted network use)

 ## API Reference